Home AdTech Industry Trends Ad Network Explained: How It Works and Why It Matters

 Vertical Ad Network

-This advertising network specializes in connecting advertisers with a particular audience.
+This kind of advertising networks specialize in connecting advertisers with a particular audience.
 They focus on a specific industry or niche, like:

 Horizontal Ad Network

 In contrast to vertical ad networks, horizontal advertising networks cast a wider net (reach a broader audience).
 They work across a broad range of websites and apps, encompassing various industries and topics.
-This offers advertisers a larger potential audience but with less specific targeting capabilities.
-It’s a good option for brand awareness campaigns where reaching a broad base of users is the goal.
+They offes advertisers a larger potential audience but with less specific targeting capabilities.
+A Horizontal Ad Network is a good option for brand awareness campaigns where reaching a broad base of users is the goal.

 Premium Ad Network